 The worst disaster in U.S. mining history occurred

-caused an explosion that killed 263 miners, sparing only a few.
+an explosion that killed 263 miners, sparing only a few.
+Ten

-Ten years later, a mine train jumped the track and destroyed
+years later, a mine train jumped the track and destroyed tunnel

-tunnel supports, killing another 124 miners.
-Some of them
+supports, killing another 124 miners.
+Some of them were sons

 In 1901 outlaw Black Jack Ketchum was hanged

-took off his head.
-It later was sewn back on, so that Black Jack
+off his head.
+It later was sewn back on, so that Black Jack could